Decentralisedme/btc_vs_usdt/Aug19_btc_vs_usdt/README.md

 - 0x = it means that the value that follows is an hexadecimal value
 - a9059cbb =  Method ID, the function identifier of 8 bytes
 - The Function parameters are 2 groups of exactly 32 bytes:
-  - Address to send to: indicate the address where the coins are sent
+  - Address to send to: the address where the coins are sent
-  - Qunatity: the socond is the amount, quantity that has been sent
+  - Qunatity:  the amount, quantity that has been sent

-By splitting the input in 4 meaningfull hexadecimal values, and transform the values in dcimals values we can obtain the deisred predictors.
+By splitting the input in 4 meaningfull hexadecimal values, and transform the values in decimals values we can obtain the desired predictors values.

 ### 5 Target: Bitcoin Quantity